| The

 Blakeway, Christine's friend from years ago and enjoyed a lovely stroll

 out on Point Walter where the fairy terns were nesting.
+Finally we

 bade farewell to Sue, Bill and Geoff and returned to our start point at